Get

 A Note From Our Veterinarian

 An intact female in heat will likely yowl throughout the night.
 These behavior modification tips will not work on such a cat, as their behavior is hormone-driven.
 Spaying female cats can help with heat-associated behavior.
-For more information, please consult your veterinarian about this procedure.
+For more information, please consult a veterinarian about this procedure.

 If your cat’s night-time activities keep you awake, the good news is that there are a few ways to ensure you can get a good night’s sleep.